2014 additional earnings credit

 By policy adopted by the board, members and beneficiaries receiving a Cash Balance or Defined Benefit Supplement annuity, or both, will no longer receive an annuity credit.

 The credit will be applied to eligible active and inactive members who had funds in the Defined Benefit Supplement or Cash Balance Benefit programs, or both, as of June 30, 2014, based on their account balance on that date.

 All recipients will receive the credit at the following rates:

-- 4.5 percent credit for funds in a Defined Benefit Supplement account
+- 4.5% credit for funds in a Defined Benefit Supplement account

-- 4.0 percent credit for funds in a Cash Balance Benefit account
+- 4.0% credit for funds in a Cash Balance Benefit account

-If you are an active or inactive member and eligible to receive the credit, the credit will appear in your 2016 Retirement Progress Report, available online in September 2016.
+If you are an active or inactive member and eligible to receive the credit, the credit appears in your 2016 Retirement Progress Report.